 Octapharma/PACE Foundation IVIG Trial

 In cooperation with Octapharma, the PACE Foundation is pleased to announce that they are now actively recruiting candidates for the National PANS IVIG Trial.
-Attached below, please find an Octapharma Advocacy Group letter which describes the eligibility criteria for entry into the study, including help with travel expenses related to trial participation.
+Attached below, please find an Octapharma Advocacy Group letter that describes the eligibility criteria for entry into the study, including help with travel expenses related to trial participation.
 Also attached is an Octapharma Trial Flyer.
-Because this FDA-sanctioned IVIG clinical study will include a large number of participants, the necessity to recruit trial candidates is urgent, so please share with other families and providers.
+Because this FDA-sanctioned IVIG clinical study will include a large number of participants, the necessity to recruit trial candidates is urgent, so please share it with other families and providers.
 For more information, please contact Octapharma directly at firstname.lastname@example.org or 201-604-1124

 Read ASPIRE’s Q & A with PACE Team, led by Paul Ryan, providing further information on this critical IVIG trial.
 Please see below.